 - Fault Tree Analysis for complex product failures.

-The root cause findings should link directly to the corrective action plan, so there is a documented connection between "what we found" and "what we are doing about it."
+The root cause findings should link directly to the corrective action plan.
+That documents the connection between 'what we found' and 'what we are doing about it."

 Supplier Scorecard Integration